serratus-bio/serratus-summary-api/README.md

 }
 ```

-For examples on how to make HTTP requests in your favorite framework/language, take a look at [this site](https://www.google.com).
+HTTP requests will most likely wotk with your favorite framework/language, to get started on that, search for something [like this](https://https://www.google.com/search?q=how+to+make+http+requests+in+python).